-Join Justin Seeley for an in-depth discussion in this video Choosing a Tumblr theme, part of Up and Running with Tumblr.
+Join Justin Seeley for an in-depth discussion in this video Choosing a Tumblr theme, part of Tumblr Quick Start.

 One of the basic elements that makes your Tumblr site unique from any other Tumblr site is the theme.
 This is the same thing that makes WordPress blogs and Drupal sites unique from one another.
 A theme is basically a new set of clothes for your blog, so think of the blocks inside of Tumblr as the bones, or the skeleton of what you're creating, and the theme as the clothing that you put on over that skeleton.
 And so each time you change your theme, you're essentially just changing your clothes; the bones remain the same.
 The photos are still there, the videos are still there, the text posts; everything is still there, except the look and feel of the site is instantly changed.